Rhetoric: Introduction & 3 Aims

 A Working Definition of Rhetoric

-Rhetoric can mean empty or manipulative words, as in “Oh, that’s just rhetoric; he’s saying he’ll provide free tuition because he wants to get elected.”
-Or, rhetoric can refer to an assertion in the form of a question, as in the following rhetorical question: “Do you really want to crash your car into that guardrail while arguing with your girlfriend on your cellphone?”
-Rhetoric also refers to the way people use language to influence, persuade, or communicate with other people.
+We study rhetoric for at least two reasons: 1) to understand the communication of others, and 2) to make our own communication as effective as possible.
+The term itself has several many meanings.
+It can mean empty or manipulative words, as in “Oh, that’s just rhetoric; he’s saying he’ll provide free tuition because he wants to get elected.”
+Rhetoric can also refer to an assertion in the form of a question, as in the following rhetorical question: “Do you really want to crash your car into that guardrail while arguing with your girlfriend on your cellphone?”
+Finally, rhetoric can refer to the way people use communication strategies to influence, affect, or persuade.
 This is the sense in which we’ll be using the word.

 In Rhetoric, the Greek philosopher Aristotle (384-322 BC) defines his subject as the art of “discovering all the available means of persuasion in any given case.”
 This definition can be applied to fiction and non-fiction: in Wayne Booth’s Rhetoric of Fiction (1961) he writes about “the rhetorical resources available to the writer of epic, novel, or short story as he tries, consciously or unconsciously, to impose his fictional world upon the reader.”
 It can also be applied to text and other media, such as film and documentary.
 For our purposes, rhetoric means the manner in which writers (or directors) try to make their audiences see, think, feel, or believe something.